Royal Automobile Club: Associate section (RAC Motoring Services)

 The RAC issued an annual 'Guide and Handbook' that contained road maps of the UK with the location of all RAC telephones marked on it, together with lists of local RAC approved garages and hotels.
 To give members an indication of the quality of each establishment the RAC was one of the first organisations to provide an easily recognisable grading system.
 Their inspectors assessed each hotel and garage and awarded between one and five stars in the case of hotels and one to three spanners to garages.
 The RAC disbanded its hotel inspection team in 2004.

 Motorcycle patrols gave way to small vans during the 1960s and by 1970 the last motorcycle patrols had been phased out.
 RAC telephone boxes were withdrawn from service when they were eclipsed by wider telephone ownership and by the 1990s only a handful still operated on holiday routes in the West Country.
 The advent of mobile phones made the need for roadside telephones redundant and the last of the RAC telephones were removed from service.
 Roadside assistance is now provided by vans and recovery vehicles.

 Until the early 1970s the RAC did not have a formal "onward to destination" service for members.
 If the patrolman was not able to complete the repair at the roadside, arrangements were made for an RAC approved garage to tow the vehicle and repair it at the owner's cost, with the owners being responsible for making their own arrangements for travel by public transport or hired vehicle.
 This changed in the 1970s with the first of the low-loading vehicle transporter fleet and the introduction of a higher membership tier of the Recovery service.
 Similarly, until the early 1980s the roadside assistance service was limited to locations away from home, which only changed with the addition of an At Home level of service.

-In 1978 the Associate section was split off to form RAC Motoring Services Ltd and subsequently sold in 1999 (then renamed RAC plc).
+In 1978 the Associate section was split off to form RAC Motoring Services Ltd and subsequently sold in 1999 to Lex Service (then renamed RAC plc).